rljonesiii/datamind/docs/knowledge_graph_usage.md

-# Knowledge Graph in DSAssist: Why and How
+# Knowledge Graph in DataMind: Why and How

-The knowledge graph is a central component of DSAssist that enables the system to learn from past experiments, identify patterns, and make increasingly intelligent decisions.
-This document explains why knowledge graphs are essential for autonomous data science and how DSAssist implements and uses them.
+The knowledge graph is a central component of DataMind that enables the system to learn from past experiments, identify patterns, and make increasingly intelligent decisions.
+This document explains why knowledge graphs are essential for autonomous data science and how DataMind implements and uses them.

 ## Why Knowledge Graphs for Data Science?